 Table of Contents

 Johanna Dobrich is a licensed clinical social worker and psychoanalyst in private practice in New York City specializing in the treatment of dissociative disorders, trauma, and loss/bereavement.
-She teaches postgraduate courses and supervises those in advanced training at the Psychoanalytic Psychotherapy Study Center (PPSC) and the Institute for Contemporary Psychotherapy (ICP) in New York City.
+She teaches postgraduate courses and supervises those in advanced training at the Psychoanalytic Psychotherapy Study Center (PPSC), the Institute for Contemporary Psychotherapy (ICP) and the National Institute for the Psychotherapies in New York City.

 Sibling relationships are the longest of human relationships; yet, they are rarely studied.
 Johanna Dobrich grew up with a severely disabled brother and artfully explores this life experience and it’s relationship to her work.
 In Survivor Siblings, she examines the experience of ambiguous loss embedded in these sibling relations.
 (For me, it was my little brother's polio).
 Johanna Dobrich has wisely uncovered a critical sibling experience that some of us have had, but she is the first scholar I know of who is looking into it.
 Bravo!
 We need to know ourselves before we can help others to know themselves.

 Dr. Pauline Boss, author AMBIGUOUS LOSS, 2000, Harvard University Press, 2000; LOSS, TRAUMA AND RESILIENCE, 2006, WW Norton.